dv-lse/fdi-patent-innovate/data/narrative.md

 For instance, the Japanese car manufacturer Nissan decided in 1984 to build a plant in Sunderland, in the North East region of the UK.

 There are several other European localities that Nissan could have chosen: Lazio and Piedmont in Italy, or Nord-Pas-de-Calais in France.
-They are roughly as rich, populous and educated as the Noth East.
+They are roughly as rich, populous and educated as the North East.

 #